fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 ### Android Build Variants

-With great power comes great responsibility.
+With great power comes great responsibility, and great potential for snafus.
 You may have noticed that this doesn't work when running the app in debug mode from Android Studio, because this action doesn't execute the `assemble` task.

 The reason for this is that Gradle has [3 build phases](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases): initialisation, configuration, and execution.